Callan Porter-Romero

 C-lective Curator’s Cut:

 Callan’s Bluebells in Bubble’s Garden is a delicate, vibrant celebration of nature and care.
-Her signature carved cardboard hand reaches toward the soft, centered bluebells, a quiet moment of touch between humanity and the earth.
-The title hints at a personal garden, perhaps a nod to someone close, and the work invites us into a space of attention, tenderness, and joy.
+Her signature carved cardboard hands reach toward a cluster of soft bluebells, capturing a quiet moment of connection between humanity and the earth.
+Rising from the painted surface, the dimensional hands create a striking sense of depth, placing us in their perspective and drawing us directly into the scene.
+You can almost smell the fresh dew and sweet fragrance of the flowers.
+The hand figures are a defining feature of Callan’s practice, symbolizing love, labor, and community, inspired by her Oakland community and the people of color who built and continue to nurture it.
+The title suggests a personal garden, perhaps a tribute to someone dear, inviting us into a space of attention, tenderness, and joy.
 Sometimes the smallest flowers bring the greatest delight.

 Callan Porter-Romero